National Agricultural Literacy Curriculum Matrix

 - Harvest Year by Cris Peterson (optional)

-*These items are included in the My Farm Web kit available from Utah Agriculture in the Classroom.
+*These items are included in the My Farm Web Kit, which is available for purchase.

 Essential Files (maps, charts, pictures, or documents)